-Risk identified: large commercial, industrial and agricultural fires
+Large commercial, industrial and agricultural fires

 Business insolvency is at record levels across the UK.
-In 2019, 5,625 businesses closed in our service area (9.2 per cent of all enterprises).
-The impact of Covid-19 means that there is potential for arson and commercial fraud to increase 19.
-The Association of British Insurers estimates that 29 per cent of all commercial fire claims in the UK can be considered as 'deliberate'.
+In 2019, 5,625 businesses closed in our Service area (9.2% of all enterprises).
+The impact of Covid-19 means that there is potential for arson and commercial fraud to increase.
+The Association of British Insurers estimates that 29% of all commercial fire claims in the UK can be considered as 'deliberate'.